Chalmers-Aeroteam/Mission-Analysis/README.md

 Jupyter Notebook to explore flight parameters of airplane.
-So far implemented is Takeoff
+So far implemented is Takeoff and Endurance